When you think special dessert, I’m guessing vanilla pudding isn’t your first thought.

 I believe pudding can be just as elegant as mousse, pot de crème or flan and it is so much easier to make.
 You probably already have everything you need to whip up a batch of vanilla pudding right now.
 And you can have it in the fridge in less than 20 minutes.

-This recipe makes just four servings so you can indulge just enough and not have a lot left over to tempt you for the next several days like you might with a large decadent cake.
+This recipe makes just four servings so you can indulge just enough and not have a lot left over to tempt you for the next several days like you might with a large decadent Chocolate Strawberry Mousse Cake.
 But don’t feel like you’re sacrificing anything here either, this vanilla pudding is rich and creamy and will satisfy any sweet tooth.

 Vanilla Pudding